uiowa/uiowa/README.md

 3. Remove any related cron jobs from the Acquia Cloud interface.
 3. If necessary, email Hostmaster to remove the CNAME that is no longer in use.

-## Site Split
-Please see config/README.md first.

-To register a configuration split for a multisite, create the split locally in the UI and export to the site split directory.
-`drush config-split:export mysitesplit`

-Deploy the code changes to each environment per the normal process and import the configuration from the split manually.
-`drush @mysite.dev config:import --source ../config/www.mysite.uiowa.edu --partial`

 ## XDebug

 `pecl install xdebug`